Audio Description Quality: Best Practices and Legal Standards

 Choosing Between Human and Synthetic Audio Description

-One ACB panelist, however, recognized that synthetic audio may be appropriate in some non-entertainment settings, such as professional training videos.
+Synthetic audio may be more appropriate in some non-entertainment settings, such as professional training videos.
 In education and work environments where efficiency is essential, synthetic description designed with customization in mind can still offer viewers the ability to change AD voices, as well as adjust the speed, pitch, and volume of AD independent of all other audio, as desired.

 Are Legal Quality Requirements for AD on the Horizon?